jamierpond/premium-silence/README.md

 It also code signs and notarizes on macOS.
 Again, you can [read my article for details](https://melatonin.dev/blog/how-to-code-sign-and-notarize-macos-audio-plugins-in-ci/).

-## How do I update my Pamplejuce-based project?
+## How do I update my PremiumSilence-based project?

 1. Update with the latest CMake version [listed here](https://github.com/lukka/get-cmake), or the latest version supported by your toolchain like VS or Clion.
 2. Update JUCE with `git submodule update --remote --merge JUCE`
 3. Update the inspector with `git submodule update --remote --merge modules/melatonin_inspector`
 4. Check for an [IPP update from Intel](https://github.com/oneapi-src/oneapi-ci/blob/master/.github/workflows/build_all.yml#L10).
-5. If you want to update to the latest CMake config Pamplejuce uses, first check the repository's [CHANGELOG](https://github.com/sudara/cmake-includes/blob/main/CHANGELOG.md) to make sure you are informed of any breaking changes.
+5. If you want to update to the latest CMake config PremiumSilence uses, first check the repository's [CHANGELOG](https://github.com/sudara/cmake-includes/blob/main/CHANGELOG.md) to make sure you are informed of any breaking changes.
 Then. `git submodule update --remote --merge cmake`.
 Unfortunately, you'll have to manually compare `CMakeLists.txt`, but it should be pretty easy to see what changed.

 ## How to Cut A GitHub Release